chunga7879/AnimatedGifDSL/milestones.md

 OPACITY [image] AS [variable name]
   WITH amount: [number]
 ```
-Filter - Apply a filtering to an image
+Filter - Apply a filter to an image
 ```
 FILTER [image] AS [variable name]
   WITH filtering: [filtering name]